 The online learning market has traditionally been heavy on compliance and training that’s related to an urgent need – onboarding staff, getting up to speed with new legislation etc. For this reason, elearning is still seen by many business leaders as being reserved for dry topics and box-ticking exercises.

-However, there are a number of companies making great strides in combining the latest web technologies with learning and engagement psychology to create some truly engaging elearning for every area of business – including the complex field of behavioural and cultural change management.
+However, there a few innovative companies making great strides in combining the latest web technologies with learning and engagement psychology to create some truly engaging elearning for every area of business – including the complex field of behavioural and cultural change management.

 While there is a great deal of off-the-shelf content out there for certain soft skills, such as sales techniques and customer service principles, large organisations looking to gain a competitive edge through behavioural and cultural change tend to use in-house trainers that focus on face to face sessions.